cstewart94/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+Document Object Model

 2. What is an event?
+An event is when something happens to trigger other code

-3. What is an event listener?
+3. What is an event listener? and event listener is a function that listens for an event to happen

 4. Why would we convert a NodeList into an Array?
+You're not able to use array methods on a NodeList

 5. What is a component?
+Componenets are reusable pieces of code

 ### Git Set up